 They are very popular in New England and you can find them shaped as a tube or as a cone/horn.
 I love this recipe because, with store-bought pastry dough, they are actually really easy to make!

-Cream Horn ingredients
+Cream Horn Ingredients

 The pastry is just store-bought puff pastry, there’s nothing you need to add to it.
 The filling is a delicious mixture of: